goschevski/fronty/readme.md

 #### Code structure

-Javascript folder is inside assets and code structure for js files is pretty strate forward, so i won't explain it like i did for sass.
+Javascript folder is inside assets and code structure for js files is pretty strate forward.

 ## Hooks